BioImaging-NKI/Foci-analyzer/README.md

 - IJPB-plugins
 - SCF MPI CBG
 - StarDist
+- (TensorFlow) Due to a recent Fiji update, StarDist [may require the TensorFlow Update Site](https://forum.image.sc/t/stardist-error-since-update/107729) to function properly.

 ► To run the script, you have two options:
 1. Drag&drop the `.ijm` file onto the Fiji window.
 This will open the file in the editor.
 Click 'Run' in the bottom left.